-The Trustee provides a range of funds for you to choose from.
+Fidelity provides a range of funds for you to choose from.
 Each fund is invested in one or more underlying funds managed by Fidelity or other leading fund providers.
 The underlying funds are usually made up of many separate investments.
-The Trustee, along with its investment adviser, select the Plan's fund range from the range of funds offered by Fidelity and other carefully selected fund providers.
+The company, along with their investment advisors, select the Plan's fund range from the range of funds offered by Fidelity and other carefully selected fund providers.
 The fund range for the Plan may change in the future.

-Each available fund has it's own fund factsheet.
-You will find all the fund factsheets on PlanViewer, under the 'Available funds, prices and information' section.
+You can find all the funds available to self-select on PlanViewer.
+You will find all the fund factsheets under 'Available funds, prices and information'.
 Each fund factsheet lists the charges, risk factors specific to the fund as well as past performance and underlying fund objective.
 To understand the risks and objectives relevant to each fund listed, please refer to the appendix of this booklet.